paimpozhil/dPanel/README.md

 #dPanel

 We are creating  a very light weight simple control panel for our own use to migrate 100s of websites hosted on cPanel into Docker based environment.

-Docker gets many things right where the cPanel fails..
+We are tired of sites in cPanel / Plesk environment getting out of control and bringing down 50 sites with it.

 Idea is to :